 CSBS Survey Shows Pandemic Impact on Community Banks

-Washington D.C. – Concern about business conditions surpassed funding as the greatest challenge for community banks as they navigated the impact of the coronavirus pandemic, according to the Conference of State Bank Supervisors’ (CSBS) seventh annual national survey.
+Washington D.C. – Business conditions have surpassed funding as the area of greatest concern for community bankers as they navigate the impact of the coronavirus pandemic, according to the Conference of State Bank Supervisors’ (CSBS) seventh annual national survey.

 Relationship lending continued to be a strength of community banks as their communities adjusted to the pandemic’s economic fallout.
 Community bankers reported increasing their loans to small businesses by 40% for the year ended in June.